Pastor’s Corner

 FROM THE PASTOR

-In Christ’s peace,
+In Christ’s love and peace,

 Pastor Steiner